duncanlew/frontend-nanodegree-mobile-portfolio/README.md

 Two main modifications have been made in view/js/main.js to make the ```pizza.html``` page run smoothly.

 ##### Resizing pizzas in less than 5 ms
+The ```determineDx``` function was not adding anything interesting to ```resizePizza``` function.
+This function has been replaced completely with a more simpler version of determining the relative size of the pizza icon.
+The ```changePizzaSizes``` function was not programmed correctly and caused a forecd synchronous layout.
+The function has been refactored to avoid a forced synchronous layout.

 ##### Optimizations for 60fps
+The culprit of the low FPS is caused by the accessing of the ```scrollTop``` variable in each iteration of the loop.
+This caused a forecd synchronous layout.
+By moving the determination of this variable outside the loop, a forecd synchronous layout could be avoided.